joecrase/MATH435_Spring2020/README.md

 - sqrt(i) -> sqrt(Complex(i))
 - linespace(a, b, c) -> range(a, stop=b, length=c)
 - abs(x) where x is an array -> broadcast(abs, x)
+- e -> MathConstants.e

 ## List of broken functions (no fixes)
+- ?Roots shows no documentation, despite the rest of the library functioning

+## Slightly different behaivors
+- Overall, the results from custom function will show more decimal numbers then previously by default